Have a question about our hiring process? You might just find your answer in our FAQ section below

 There is a link of study materials on the Casper Police Department’s website, specifically under the upper toolbar tab “Careers”.
 You can also simply perform an internet search of “police written examination sample questions” and/or “police oral board examination questions” and practice.
 We are always able to tell who has actually prepared for this examination.

 9. Is there alternate testing for lateral officers?

 No, the entry level and lateral officer testing are the same and includes phases 1 through 3 (See question #2).

 This depends.
 You must call Wyoming P.O.S.T. and provide information regarding your training credits and training history (307-385-8213).
-If your training is approved and comparable to Wyoming’s training for a police officer, you would be required to take the Wyoming Criminal Law and Procedure course at the WLEA.
-Once you have successfully passed the course, you would then be required to provide a current CPR/AED certification and successfully pass and qualify with your firearms with an outside agency (this is scheduled at a later time).
+Fill out the Reciprocity Document(s).
+If your training is approved and comparable to Wyoming’s training for a police officer, you would be required to take the Wyoming Criminal Law and Procedure course at the WLEA (approx. 2 weeks).
+Once you have successfully passed the course, you would then be required to provide a current CPR/AED certification, DV course, and successfully pass and qualify with your firearms with an outside agency (this is scheduled at a later time).

 The Casper Police Department will pay for your attendance at the WLEA, as well as your hourly wage.
 You are expected to reside at the WLEA during the week, during your training.
 You are permitted to leave on the weekends.
 (Exceptions are made concerning emergencies, family, personal reasons, etc. but will need to be approved by your supervisor).

 12. What does the physical fitness test include and what are the standards?

 The physical fitness test (part of phase 1) includes the 1-1/2 mile timed run, timed push-ups, and timed sit-ups.
 We utilize the Cooper Standards.
 Your time is based on your age and gender.
 Information on the Cooper Standards can be found [here] or by visiting wleacademy.com